az-digital/arizona-bootstrap/site/docs/2.0/content/font.md

   your project.
 </div>

-## Centrally managed typekit webfont
+## Centrally managed Typekit webfont

-For ease of integration into web projects around campus, the Arizona Digital team manages a typekit webfont project that can be referenced by your site.
+For ease of integration into web projects around campus, the Arizona Digital team manages a Typekit webfont project that can be referenced by your site.

 #### Notes to consider when using the centrally mananged webfont project.
-Our license with typekit allows anyone with a netid to create their own webfont project in creative cloud typekit and use that in all of their web projects.
-Of course there are pluses and minus to each approach.
+Our license with Typekit allows anyone with a netid to create their own webfont project in Creative Cloud Typekit and use it in all of their web projects.
+Of course there are advantages and disadvantages to each approach.

 #### Managing your own project

 **Advantages**
-- You can tailor your font project to only include the fonts that your web site or app uses, minimizing the number of assets an end user
+- You can tailor your font project to only include the fonts that your web site or app uses, minimizing the number of assets an end-user
-- If tailoring your own web project you may benefit with perfomance gains on first end user page load of your site or app if the user has never visited one of the other websites (Arizona.edu for example) that includes the centrally managed font.
+- If tailoring your own web project you may benefit with perfomance gains on first end-user page load of your site or app if the user has never visited one of the other websites (Arizona.edu for example) that includes the centrally managed font.

 **Disadvantages**
 - Performance loss if your end-user has already downloaded the centrally managed font library from one of the other sites that use the centrally managed font.
-- You have to manage your own font in typekit, which comes with a number of pitfalls to keep in mind, like font project ownership by a shared account so it is not tied to a specific user and all of the risk that that entails.
+- You have to manage your own font in Typekit under your netid, or a department managed netid, which comes with the risk with managing yet another service on your own.

 #### Using the centrally managed project

+Using shared standard assets is inherently faster across multiple domains, and any deviation to using shared standard assets should be considered carefully by researching traffic-flow between institutional web properties, and not solely initial page-load times on one site.
+In other words all sites that link to an arizona.edu subdomain, typically share users with the parent domain, and other subdomains.
+Modern web browsers cache assets based on the address it is downloaded from, so if all subdomains share the same asset, the end-user's browser will access a cached copy without downloading it again across those subdomains.

 **Advantages**
 - Worry-free font hosting.